aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 81-100 | Exotic.
 Built  from  exotic  materials  or  with the aid of magic, towers may be carved from living trees, or glass.                          |
 ^TowerMaterial

 Towers are typically used as fortified residences or smaller garrisons to secure small areas.
 However, towers are quick and easy to build and are often implemented as a first “wave” of civilization designed to provide a quick and dirty fortified garrison.
-Towers have a base value of 1d12×5000 gp.
+Towers have a base value of `dice: 1d12 * 5000` gp.

 Keeps are larger, designed to control larger territories, and provide housing and shelter for the settlers.
-Keeps have a base value of 3d6×10,000 gp.
+Keeps have a base value of `dice: 3d6 * 10000` gp.

 Castles are larger still, the last stage in the evolution of defensive structures.
 Towers are built to quickly pacify the wilderness, and as civilization spreads they get expanded into keeps, which in turn are added onto and become sprawling castles.
-Castles have a base value of 2d6×100,000 gp, and often house hundreds of residents.
+Castles have a base value of `dice: 2d6 * 100000` gp, and often house hundreds of residents.

 The chance that a structure is uninhabited decreases based upon its size; towers are the most likely to be found uninhabited and castles the least likely.
 The beginning of this section gives chances that a structure is used for its intended purpose; add 1 to the roll for castles and subtract 1 for towers.